thycotic/dsv-docs/product/dynamic-secrets/databases/oracle.md

 ### **Create a new dynamic secret.**

 The dynamic secret will be linked to the root secret.
-Example:
+The **grantPermissions** field will change depending on the privileges the secret is granting.

+#### Dynamic Secret Examples

 <table>
 <tr>
-<th> Dynamic Secret
+<th> System Privilege Dynamic Secret
 <th> Guide
 </tr>
 <tr style="vertical-align:top">